Alexia-57/Alexia-57/README.md

 I'm orginally from 🇫🇷 and currently living in 🇯🇵.

-With more than 9 years of experience in the IT Infrastructure area, focused on digital workplace topics, I learnt web development at Le Wagon Tokyo (batch #1188). 😀
+With more than 9 years of experience in the IT Infrastructure area, focused on digital workplace topics, I studied web development at Le Wagon Tokyo (batch #1188). 😀

 It's been a while I haven't coded, but I enjoy thinking about new ideas and creating nice designs. 💫